Ereddon/promuda/README.md

 - Promuda application launcher
 - 8 Digital I/O (selectable through jumper)
 - 1 ADC input (selectable through jumper)
+- Rechargeable 1200mAh li-poly battery (so you can code on the go)

 ### Our recommended code editor for Android: